aucker/clox/doc/Methods-and-Initializers.md

 That's a lot of machinery under the hood, but from the user's perspective, they simply get a function that they can call.

+### Calling methods

+Users can declare methods on classes, access them on instances, and get bound methods onto the stack.
+They just can't do anything useful with those bound method objects.
+The operation we're missing is calling them.
+Calls are implemented in `callValue()`, so we add a case there for the new object type.

+> A bound method is a first-class value, so they can store it in variables, pass it to functions, and otherwise do
+> "value"-y stuff with it.

+That's three big steps.
+We can declare, access, and invoke methods.
+But somethings is missing.
+We went to all that trouble to wrap the method closure in an object that binds the receiver, but when we invoke the method, we don't use that receiver at all.